-January Featured Vegetable
+January Featured Vegetable:

-Multiple varieties to try:
+Multiple varieties of winter squash to try:

 Veggie Guide: Shopping, Storage, Preparation, and More

 - Choose winter squash that are heavy for their size with a deep colored skin.

 - Store unwashed in a cool, dark place for up to 1 month.